lmcrean/dottie/frontend/src/hooks/assessment/README.md

 - Performs error checking to ensure the hook is used within a provider
 - All other hooks build upon this hook

-### `use-assessment-submission.ts`
+### `use-assessment-services.ts`

-- Handles assessment completion process
+- Bridges assessment context with external assessment services
-- Contains business logic for pattern determination and recommendation generation
+- Processes assessment data to determine patterns and recommendations
-- Provides data transformation utilities for API submissions
+- Provides transformation utilities for API submissions
 - Includes assessment utility functions (e.g., clearing assessment data)

+### `use-assessment-result.ts`

+- Retrieves assessment data from context for use in the results page
+- Provides data transformation utilities to convert context data to API format
+- Includes pattern determination logic based on assessment data
+- Exposes recommendations based on determined pattern

 ## Step-Specific Hooks